 9. Dip the candy bunny tails and feet into the vanilla coating and stick on the side of the bunny ball bodies.

-10. Plate up your treats with the remaining edible Easter grass and congratulate yourself on a job well done!
+10. Plate up your treats with the remaining edible Easter grass and take a moment to admire your creativity.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.